 Hi, your problem is definitely one I've run into personally.
 When I first began using memory techniques for school, I found them clunky to use and not nearly as effective as I wanted them to be.
 They in fact seemed to be hindering learning, as you describe.
 I was allowing the "memorization process" to distract me from truly understanding the material.
 I do, however, think these problems are solvable.
 I'm currently a medical student like you, entering my third year, and after a few years of experimentation I've gotten to a point where I now find memory techniques extremely valuable.
 Here are what I consider the key realizations I made along the way:

-2. Choose loci as you learn & use the palace to help you structure the material: When using memory palaces to learn (unlike for competitions), I don't "create" my palaces beforehand.
-I keep a running worksheet of potential palaces (eg. college gym, college cafeteria, etc.), but I don't choose the individual loci within those palaces until I'm actually in the process of learning.
-For example, let's say I'm learning about antibiotics, and at the start of the chapter I decided to use my elementary school as my palace.
-As I learned, I followed a path organically through the school, choosing rooms/areas to neatly house my images for each chunk of info.
+2. Choose loci as you learn & use the palace to help you structure the material: A common grievance about memory palaces is that they take too long to make.
+Why spend time crafting a palace when you could be learning and practicing?
+When using memory palaces to learn (unlike for competitions), I don't create my palaces beforehand.
+I keep a running worksheet of potential palaces (eg, college gym, college cafeteria, restaurant x, store y, etc.), but I don't choose the individual loci within those palaces until I'm actually in the process of learning.
+Bottom line: It doesn't amount to much extra time at all.
+For example, let's say I'm learning about antibiotics, and at the start of the chapter I decide to use my elementary school as my palace.
+As I learn, I follow a path organically through the school, choosing rooms/areas to neatly house my images for each chunk of info.
 Let's say I've just used the school lobby as my dedicated area for the drug class tetracyclines.
 Now, the next chunk of info being about the drug chloramphenicol, I might choose the room just right of the lobby to house all my high-yield chloramphenicol images, selecting loci within that room to fit the facts.
 This approach allows me to choose rooms/areas/loci that most appropriately match the material.
-In this way, the creation of palaces fits quite seamlessly with my own analysis of what's worth memorizing and how I should structure it, so I find in fact that it aids in my critical thinking about the material.
-It also cuts down time spent on "palace building."
+Alternatively, if I come across an out-of-context list I want to encode (eg, while working practice questions), I might choose the first space that springs to mind (eg, list of insulin upregulators → Turk and JD's apartment from the TV show Scrubs, since Turk has diabetes).
+In these ways, I don't spend time beforehand plotting out routes and selecting loci with no visible goal.
+The as-needed creation of palaces fits quite seamlessly with my own analysis of what's worth memorizing and how I should structure it, so I find it actually fosters critical thinking about the material.

 Hopefully this all makes some sense.
 My key realization was definitely #1, and I think that it solved for me the issue that you seem to be running into, while still allowing memory techniques to "work their magic."
 I'm curious to hear your thoughts.

-If you haven't already, I encourage you to check out our Tips page, where we delve into lots of these types of issues.
+If you haven't already, I encourage you to check out our Study Hacks, where we delve into lots of these types of issues.
 If you'd like to see a practical example, our Tetracyclines video encapsulates all three ideas discussed above in under 20 minutes.
-You can find more real-life examples on our Home page.
+You can find more real-life examples (from topics like medicine, anatomy, pharmacology, and languages) on our Home page.

-Questions or frustrations about using memory techniques/palaces for learning?
+Questions or frustrations about using memory techniques and memory palaces for learning?
 Drop a comment below and let us know your thoughts.